McKinsey Solve Game (2026): How to Prepare and Ace the PSG

 Your benefit

-• Score high with tailored strategies and gameplay walkthroughs based on successful test-taker feedback
+• Score high: Tailored tactics and gameplay walkthroughs based on real test-taker feedback

-• Focus on what matters most and don’t waste time in your preparation with proven ways to master all skills
+• Prepare efficiently: Focus on what matters most and avoid wasted preparation time with proven methods to master all required skills

 Our Credentials